h-mnzlr/OperatorAlgebra.jl/README.md

 - **Linear Algebra Operations**: Trace calculations for operators on tensor product spaces
 - **ITensor Integration**: Automatic conversion to Matrix Product Operators (MPOs) when ITensorMPS.jl is loaded

+## Important Notice
+This is a project in development.
+Although the project features an extensive test suite and the project is being developed with high scientific rigour, benchmarking your own code is always of paramount importance.
+Please report any issues you encounter on the [GitHub issue tracker](https://github.com/h-mnzlr/OperatorAlgebra.jl/issues).

 ## Installation

 The package is available through the Julia package manager.
 You can directly install it from the Julia REPL: